Amanda Marshall

-Amanda Meta Marshall (born August 29, 1972) is a Canadian pop-rock singer.
-She has released three studio albums; the first was certified Diamond in Canada, with the latter two certified 3× Platinum and Platinum respectively.
+Amanda Meta Marshall (born August 29, 1972) is a Canadian Juno award winning pop-rock singer and songwriter.
+She has released four studio albums; the first was certified diamond in Canada, with the second and third certified 3× platinum and platinum respectively.
 She is best known for her 1996 single, "Birmingham", which reached number 3 in Canada and was her only song to reach the US charts.